 - Increased stability, with techniques for making process adjustments as needed.

-Look for the Right Stuff in an ITIL Managed Services Provider
+What to Look For in an ITIL Managed Services Provider

 When looking for your ITIL managed services provider, look for experts with ITIL certification who can help you put together an approach and plan for overall IT development.
 Learn what you can about the company’s accountability and success in staying on task.
 Ask about their experience adjusting to changes in clients’ businesses.
 And see what they provide to clients, such as a service catalog outlining its framework, or a runbook.